Einstein and Carlin Agree, All Things Are Relative

 You might remember that the renowned physicist Albert Einstein sat on his couch dreaming up ways to mess with your head.
 Finally, when nothing else would do, he proposed (with substantial evidence!) that light moved at a relative speed.
-That what you and I thought was the normal passing of time could seem shorter or longer, and be right.
+He surmised that what you and I thought was the normal passing of time could seem shorter or longer, and either might be right.

-Aside from all the implications of his famous theory E=mc^2, there is the personal implication that we may not always interpret things as they truly are, but rather as they appear to be to our individual or group perception.
+Aside from the implications of his famous theory, E=mc^2, Einstein’s insights reveal personal involvement.
+We may not always interpret things as they indeed are.
+Our view could be a version of reality as it appears to our individual (or group) perception.

 George Carlin, undoubtedly a world-class comic, had his take on the subject.
-He told the story of the average driver, YOU of course.
-Why is it, he said, that when someone is driving slower than you on the road you call them an idiot for not getting out of your way and picking up the pace.
-But, he continued, if someone is driving faster than you, you call them an idiot?
+He told the story of the average driver, YOU, of course. ” Why is it, that when someone is driving slower than you on the road, you call them an idiot for not getting out of your way and picking up the pace.
+But, he continued, if someone is driving faster than you, you call them an idiot?”

 (I appreciated and revised this comparison slightly from the extraordinary book, The Wisest One in the Room by Thomas Gilovich and Lee Ross)